How to Tell Your Boss You Are Applying for an Internal Position

 Elliot believes the decision regarding whether to tell your boss that you are implying for an internal position hinges on the nature of your relationship.

 If you have a close relationship with your boss, you will want to notify your boss before applying to an internal position.
 This ensures your boss does not hear about your internal application from another source.
 Additionally, this provides you with the opportunity to ask them to recommend you for the role.
 However, if you have a poor relationship with your boss, you will want to be mindful if you apply for the position.

-Either way, Elliot recommends that if you do choose to apply for the position, you should consider asking human resources and the hiring manager to keep your application confidential until a final offer has been made.
+Either way, Elliott recommends that if you do choose to apply for the position, you should consider asking human resources and the hiring manager to keep your application confidential until a final offer has been made.
 This can safeguard your reputation if you are not chosen for the role and keep it from impacting your relationships with your bosses and fellow employees as well.